rachedkko/jabref/README.md

 with a `FileUpdateListener` that didn't match the one in `.addListenerOnDirector`.
 Therefore the listener was never removed.
 I created a map to keep track of listeners which made sure that listeners were probably removed.

-###### Marcus
+###### Marcus (Sung Kit Ko)
-_TODO_
+As per the requirement of the stakeholder in finalising a complete solution, my main job was refactoring `LatexCitationsTabViewModel.java` by creating a new `CitationFinder` class in the `org.jabref.logic.texparser` package as per the request of the maintainers, then moving the `searchAndParse` and `searchDirectory` methods to the new class and removing redundant imports to help improve performance and prepare for future implementations.
+I also worked on implementing a test case for `DefaultFileUpdateMonitor.java` according to the stakeholder's suggestions in order to verify whether new files are being added/listened to.

 ###### Rached
-I worked on adding a proper shutdown, for that i wrote the shutdown method in `LatexCitationsTabViewModel.java` which i call in the method `close` of `LatexCitationsTab.java` that became an override with the change of the  `EntryEditorTab.java`
+I worked on adding a proper shutdown, for that I wrote the shutdown method in `LatexCitationsTabViewModel.java` which I called in the method `close` of `LatexCitationsTab.java` that became an override with the change of the  `EntryEditorTab.java`
-I also added a method called closeAllTabs in `EntryEditor.java` which allows actions before closing a tab (in this case remove all the listeners).
+I also added a method called closeAllTabs in `EntryEditor.java` which allows actions before closing a tab (in this case removing all the listeners).
-Finally this method is called in the method `OnClosed` in  `LibraryTab.java`, so it can remove all the listeners only when the library is closed as suggested in the issue's comment.
+Finally, this method is called in the method `OnClosed` in  `LibraryTab.java`, so it can remove all the listeners only when the library is closed as suggested in the issue's comment.

 ###### Iley
 I worked on fixing a couple of issues the reviewers we had on our issue noticed.
 The first ones were simple refactorings where error messages and method names had to be changed.
-After this I changed where the listener was started, for this I had to examine how the listener worked and make sure that the changes I made did not cause any uninstentional changes to the program.
-Lastly I made a change to do so at most one scan job should wait at a time, this was the hardest part even though the final solution was short because I had to understand what was done and also the way it was implemented, which was done in away I hadn't seen before.
+After this I changed where the listener started, for this, I had to examine how the listener worked and make sure that the changes I made did not cause any unintentional changes to the program.
+Lastly, I made a change to do so at most one scan job should wait at a time, this was the hardest part even though the final solution was short because I had to understand what was done and also the way it was implemented, which was done in a way I hadn't seen before.

 #### Optional